 Metformin is a medication used to treat type 2 diabetes.
-It is also thought to have antiaging potential.
-In animal studies, it increased median and maximum lifespan by 5%.21 Metformin is thought to suppress inflammation caused by aging and damaged cells.
+It is also thought to have anti-aging potential.
+In animal studies, it increased the median and maximum lifespans by 5%.21 Metformin is thought to suppress inflammation caused by aging and damaged cells.
 When a cell becomes damaged, it stops dividing.
 This is to protect the organism from out-of-control cell division (cancer).
 But the cell continues to secrete inflammatory chemicals that harm surrounding cells.22 Metformin also enhances protein recycling and improves mitochondrial function.23

 The clinical trial Targeting Aging with Metformin (TAME) explores metformin’s potential ability to prolong health span by studying how long it takes for participants to develop age-related diseases such as cardiovascular disease and dementia.
 Metformin also needs further study in terms of its effects on individuals.
 Its mode of action and potential side effects are not fully understood.24

-In experiments with fruit flies, researchers found that short-term courses of rapamycin had antiaging benefits.
-This may be important for human use because it has the potential to minimize rapamycin side effects.
-Researchers found the best antiaging effects were found when rapamycin was given in early adulthood.27
+In experiments with fruit flies, researchers found that short-term courses of rapamycin had anti-aging benefits.
+This may be important for human use because it has the potential to minimize rapamycin’s side effects.
+Researchers found the best antiaging effects when rapamycin was given in early adulthood.27

 In another animal study, researchers found that when mice were treated with quercetin (a plant pigment) and dasatinib (treats blood cancer), older cells were destroyed, and the mice became healthier, stronger, and lived longer.

 Animal studies have shown that senolytic drugs (kill old and damaged cells) can delay, prevent, or ease more than 40 diseases.26